 13. Petroleum Engineer

-As a result, petroleum engineering can be an outdoor career for those who enjoy working in different settings and who don’t mind spending extended periods away from home.
+As a result, petroleum engineering can be an outdoor career for those who enjoy working in different settings and don’t mind spending extended periods away from home.

 14. Photogrammetrists